TheThingsNetwork/docs/_guides/dashboard/_register-device.md

 We'll let the App Key randomly generated.
 To continue, click **Register**.

-To register for OTAA you'll need to <a href="#get-the-things-uno-deveui">get the **DevEUI** of your device</a>.
+To register for OTAA you'll need to <a href="/uno/#get-your-dev-eui">get the **DevEUI** of your device</a>.

 ![Register Device (OTAA)](register-device-otaa.png)